-Step 2: Describe the processing Will the personal information be new information as opposed to existing information used in new ways?
+Step 2: Describe the processing

+Will the personal information be new information as opposed to existing information used in new ways?

 Who are the Data Subjects?
-(Students, Staff, Contractors, Visitors, groups of these etc) How many Data Subject records will be processed?
+(Students, Staff, Contractors, Visitors, groups of these etc)

+How many Data Subject records will be processed?
 (How many individual's records per year - is this cumulative?)

 What types of data will be processed?
-(Name, Identifier, Address, Ethnicity, Images etc.) Are all these data types required for the project/service?
+(Name, Identifier, Address, Ethnicity, Images etc.)

+Are all these data types required for the project/service?

 Is the data adequate, relevant and not excessive?
 Can you minimise the amount of data being provided and still achieve the same outcome?

 Is there a statutory requirement to process this data?
-(Please quote the regulations if 'yes') How will you help to support the rights of the Data Subject(s)?
-(Right to access, right to be forgotten etc.) What is the lawful basis for processing - Is the consent of the Data Subject required? (see GDPR Legal Basis for Processing Guidance Note)
+(Please quote the regulations if 'yes')

+How will you help to support the rights of the Data Subject(s)?
+(Right to access, right to be forgotten etc.)

+What is the lawful basis for processing - Is the consent of the Data Subject required? (see GDPR Legal Basis for Processing Guidance Note)

-amended?
-If yes, please identify the •
+Will the project/service involve new elements that require the organisation's Privacy Notice to be amended?
+If yes, please identify the changes that need to be made to the Privacy Notice.

-Step 3: Consultation process
+Step 3: Consultation process Step 3: Consultation process

-Consider how to consult with relevindividuals' views - or justify why it's within your organisation?
-Do you need information security experts, or any organisation. not appred d to ask opriate to do so.
-Who else o your processors to assist? do you need to involve
+Consider how to consult with relevant stakeholders: describe when and how you will seek individuals' views - or justify why it's not appropriate to do so.
+Who else do you need to involve within your organisation?
+Do you need to ask your processors to assist?
+Do you plan to consult information security experts, or any other experts?

-Who should be consulted internally to help ic lentify and address privacy risks?
+Who should be consulted internally t o help id entify and address privacy risks?

-The Information Compliance Team s hould be consulted in all cases.
+The Information Compliance Team sh nould be consulted in all cases.

 (Roles / Groups):

 Student Representative(s) IT Services (Security)

 Staff Representative(s) Procurement

 Governors Human Resources

 Other: Please specify

 How will you consult internally?

-Who should be consulted externally to help i dentify and address privacy risks?
+Who should be consulted externally to help id lentify and address privacy risks?

-The Information Compliance Team s hould be consulted in all cases.
+The Information Compliance Team sh nould be consulted in all cases.

 (Roles / Groups):

 Service Providers

 Contractors

 Other: Please specify

 How will you consult externally?